qdrant/landing_page/qdrant-landing/content/articles/scalar-quantization.md

 been even worse than without the conversion.
 But thanks for the fact we can precompute the majority of the terms, things are getting simpler.
 And in turns out the scalar quantization has a positive impact not only on the memory usage, but also on the performance.
-But we did some benchmarks to back this statement!
+As usual, we performed some benchmarks to support this statement!

 ## Benchmarks